stackrox/release-registry/docs/data-model.md

 - What does that mean for the MVP and its data model?
   - There is no need to include user or role management in the MVP.
 Distinguishing between authenticated and anonymous users is sufficient.
 - What does that mean for future versions?
-  - For future versions, we can consider implementing a role management with roles like Admin, Content Editor (editing Quality Milestone Definitions), Approver, Release Creator, Viewer.
+  - For future versions, we can consider implementing a role management with roles like Admin, Content Editor (editing QualityMilestoneDefinitions), Approver, Release Creator, Viewer.
-  - In the spirit of open culture and because we do not plan to have multi-tenancy support, the data model and backend for user and role management in future versions can be developed independently of the core functionality.
+  - In the spirit of open culture and because we do not plan to have multi-tenancy support, the data model and backend for user and role management in future versions can be developed independently of the core release functionality.

 ### For future versions